Connector for SAP Business Suite - API Description Part 3 - Implementation of own processing modules

 External debugging

 It is also possible to debug users that deviate from the ABAP developer or login names.
 In this way, you can monitor, for example, the technical user that the external caller uses to log in to the RFC API.
-Please make sure that the user entered here has sufficient permissions (e.g. debugging, ABAP development) and is categorized as a dialog user (e.g. even if only temporarily during the test phase).
-When the popup for selecting the type of breakpoint appears, please select "External breakpoint".
+Please note that the user entered here must be sufficiently authorized (e.g. debugging, ABAP development) and categorized as a dialog user (e.g. only temporarily during the test phase).
+When the selection pop-up for the type of breakpoint appears, select "External breakpoint" here.

-So that the breakpoint is effective for the external caller, the external system must potentially log in once more.
-If the debugger is not opened after the API function's call, even though the internal test works, the SAP documentation about externally activated debugging contains additional support for the troubleshooting.
+For the breakpoint to take effect for the external caller, the external system may have to log in again.
+If the debugger does not open after calling the API function, even though the internal test works, the SAP documentation on external debugging contains further information on troubleshooting.
 In most cases, you will find what you're looking for in the *.TRC files of the remotely used RFC API.

 Externally activated debugging